-Next, we add region and all interactions back into the model and assess how they impact the fit.
+Next, we add region and all interactions back into the model.
 Because several of the coefficients in this model are insignificant and it is difficult to assess whether the interactions are actually meaningful.
-The new fitted model is presented in the Appendix pages 22-23.
+The new fitted model is presented below.
 There are multiple interaction terms where every level is insignificant, so we have justification to try a new model with these terms taken out.
-In particular, both the interaction term between doctors and region and the interaction term between population (between ages 18 and 34) and region are insignificant at all levels, so we first try to remove these variables.
-We fit a new model with only the remaining interactions and region, and of course all of the quantitative variables.